 Between 2014 and 2020 there were 333 ag pilot accidents.

 But, there is some good news.
 The National Agricultural Aviation Association (NAAA) will be introducing a Certified-Professional Aerial Applicator Safety Steward (C-PAASS) program in 2023.
 It will be a voluntary program and will offer continuing education to ag pilots.
+A similar program from the National Agricultural Aviation Research and Education Foundation (NAAREF) has shown a substantial decrease in accidents and fatalities since starting the program.

 Another dangerous job if that is your thing that entails flying is an aircraft repo man.
 If you live for danger – but want good money – it is a solid choice for plane lovers!

-Ag Aviation Flight Schools
+Ag Pilot & Crop Duster Flight Schools

-Below are a few Ag pilot-specific training programs you can look into.
-We are not recommending them or endorsing them, but are providing them for your convenience.
-Be sure to do your research before deciding to attend any school!
+We are not recommending them or endorsing these crop dusting schools, but are providing them for your convenience.
+Be sure to do your due diligence before deciding to attend one.

-Ag Aviation School
+- Ag Aviation School

 Located in Miller, MO, this school offers flight training just for agricultural pilots.
-Visit their website.
+Typically agricultural programs are 40 hours flight time with 40 hours of ground-training. - Ag Flight Pilot Training School